skit-ai/tts-middleware/README.md

 ## Supported SSML tags

 Many common tags are assumed implicitly.
-Read [this](https://www.w3.org/TR/speech-synthesis/) for overview of SSML specifications.
+Read [this](https://www.w3.org/TR/speech-synthesis/) for an overview of SSML specification.

 + Sentence level `<prosody>` with `rate` and `volume` attribute, supporting percentage descriptors.